MetPX/sarracenia/_sources/How2Guides/v2ToSr3.rst.txt

  * returns a list of notification messages to be filtered and posted.

+ * the *download* setting allows a poll to download in a single configuration without requiring combination with a separate downloading configuration.

 To build a notification message, without a local file, use fromFileInfo sarracenia.message factory::